-If the last two plus years of the Pandemic have taught us anything, it is that situations can change quickly.
+If the last few years have taught us anything, it is that situations can change quickly.

 For businesses, this has meant adapting and shifting focus and strategies on the fly.
 This necessity to pivot has impacted how businesses manage their workforce.
 In some industries we have seen layoffs and terminations as public health restrictions brought business to a halt.
 In other industries, these same changes brought about widespread hiring as certain kinds of businesses had to ramp up to meet newfound demand.
 This happens in waves, which have their peaks and valleys.
 In recent weeks, we have seen news of companies that hired based on where they thought things were going, only to find themselves long on talent and short on revenue.
 As a result, they made the difficult decision to terminate segments of their workforce.
 While most of these terminations involved active employees, some of them involved revoking offers of employment that had been accepted.
 While we are all quite familiar with how termination entitlements play out for those with service time, what happens to the incoming employees whose employment ends before it starts?